derailed/ziya/README.txt

 *  Theme support.
 You can change the appearance and behavior of any charts by introducing new themes under the public/charts/themes directory.

+== REQUIREMENTS:

+  ZiYa depends on the logging gem version > 0.9.0

+== INSTALL:

+  On rubyforge

+  sudo gem install ziya

+  or github

+  sudo gem install derailed-ziya

+  cd to your application directory and issue the following command

+  > ziyafy

+  This will copy the necessary themes and flash files to run ziya in your application public/charts directory.

 == SYNOPSIS: